-Depending on what kind of files you want to analyze and what kind of sandboxed Windows environment you want to run the malwares in, you might want to install additional softwares such as browsers, PDF readers, office suites etc. Please remeber to disable the "auto update" or "check for updates" feature of any additional software.
+Depending on what kind of files you want to analyze and what kind of sandboxed Windows environment you want to run the malwares in, you might want to install additional software such as browsers, PDF readers, office suites etc. Remeber to disable the "auto update" or "check for updates" feature of any additional software.